When Should I Hire a Social Security Disability Lawyer?

 The only time you should wait to hire a social security disability lawyer is if you’ve already submitted your initial application and are awaiting a response.
 An attorney wouldn’t be able to do much at this point, however if you receive a denial, you should certainly contact a lawyer to help appeal the decision.

-Contact Rainwater, Holt & Sexton in you’re located in Northwest Arkansas and are considering filing for social security disability.
+Contact Rainwater, Holt & Sexton in you’re located in Arkansas and are considering filing for social security disability.